bdimitrovski/weathergif/README.md

     - Install WT-CLI: https://github.com/auth0/wt-cli
     - Get a Dark Sky account and API key: https://darksky.net/dev/account
     - Get a Cloudinary account and API key: http://cloudinary.com/
+    - Change coordinates to the location you want.
     - Configure secrets in the app accordingly, and when ready, build the app like this:
         ```wt create app.js --secret darkSkyApiKey=<YOURDARKSKYAPIKEY> --secret cloudinarycloudName=<YOURCLOUDINARYCLOUDNAME> --secret cloudinaryAPIKey=<CLOUDINARYAPIKEY> --secret cloudinaryAPISecret=<CLOUDINARYAPISECRET>```
     - Boom, weather.